First Indochina War: French domestic situation

-The French Army also utilized torture against Việt Minh prisoners.
-The use of torture was not one-sided; many French Union and Vietnamese National Army prisoners died in the Việt Minh POW camps.
-In the Boudarel Affair, French Communist militant Georges Boudarel was discovered to have used brainwashing and torture against French Union POWs in Việt Minh reeducation camps.
-The French national association of POWs brought Boudarel to court for a war crime charge.

-Passage to Freedom was a Franco-American operation to evacuate refugees.
-Loyal Indochinese evacuated to metropolitan France were kept in detention camps.

-In 1957, the French Chief of Staff with Raoul Salan would use the POWs' experience with the Việt Minh reeducation camps to create two "Instruction Center for Pacification and Counter-Insurgency" (Centre d'Instruction à la Pacification et à la Contre-Guérilla aka CIPCG) and train thousands of officers during the Algerian War.
+By 1954, despite official propaganda presenting the war as a "crusade against communism", the war in Indochina was still growing unpopular with the French public.
+The political stagnation in the Fourth Republic meant that France was unable to extract itself from the conflict.

+Unlikely alliances had to be made between left- and right-wing parties in order to form a government invested by the National Assembly, resulting in parliamentary instability, with 14 prime ministers in succession between 1947 and 1954.
+The rapid turnover of governments (there were 17 different governments during the war) left France unable to prosecute the war with any consistent policy, according to veteran General René de Biré (who was a lieutenant at Dien Bien Phu).
+France was increasingly unable to afford the costly conflict in Indochina and, by 1954, the United States was paying 80% of France's war effort, which was $3,000,000 per day in 1952.

 French Union involvement

 By 1946, France headed the French Union.
 As successive governments had forbidden the sending of metropolitan troops, the French Far East Expeditionary Corps (CEFEO) was created in March 1945.
 The Union gathered combatants from almost all French territories made of colonies, protectorates and associated states (Algeria, Morocco, Madagascar, Senegal, Tunisia, etc.) to fight in French Indochina, which was then occupied by the Japanese.
 About 325,000 of the 500,000 French troops were Indochinese, almost all of whom were used in conventional units.